ckormanyos/real-time-cpp-toolchains/README.md

 ## If you just want the toolchains

-If you simply want the GNU/GCC toolchains, they can be found in the [ref_app/tools/Util/msys64/usr/local](./ref_app/tools/Util/msys64/usr/local) directory.
+If you simply want the GNU/GCC toolchains and have your own specialized use for them, they can be found in the [ref_app/tools/Util/msys64/usr/local](./ref_app/tools/Util/msys64/usr/local) directory.

 ## Build details